fiskaltrust/portal-manual-doc/doc/handbook-fr/configuration.md

 #### PackageConfiguration - Helper

-There are no more variables then the standard definition.
+There are no more variables then the ones in the standard definition.

 ##### Example